MarioLegenda/execman/README.md

 It is also not meant to be used inside a docker container since every container needs its own volume in order to execute code with it.

+**execman** does not listen to any signals like SIGTERM or SIGKILL or any other to terminate the process.
+If you have such requirements, you should add them yourself.

 # How to use it

 ### Installing docker images